KensoDev/gong/README.md

 type `gong comment "some comment"` and it will send a comment on the ticket.

 This is a perfect way to streamline communication

+## Work in progress

+This is very much a work in progress and I am adding more features.

 ## Upcoming features